gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-framebuffers.md

 }
 ```

+The drawBuffers array determines if a particular attachment is rendered to or not.
+The valid values are either `gl.NONE` which means *don't render to this attachment* or,
+`gl.COLOR_ATTACHMENTx` where `x` is the same as the index of the attachment.
+One other
+value is `gl.BACK` which is only valid when `null` is bound to the current framebuffer
+in which case `gl.BACK` means 'render to the backbuffer (the canvas)'

-And you can set the read buffer with `gl.readBuffer`
+You can set the read buffer with `gl.readBuffer`

 ```js
 // pseudo code